raghuveer5/hello-world/README.md

 # hello-world
-Just trying to create a new repositary :)
+Just trying to create a new repository :)